Crasily/db_share_count/readme.txt

 1. Extract the archive and upload the whole directory to your \"/wp-content/plugins/\" directory
 1. Go to the Wordpress admin page
 1. Go to \"Plugins\" and scroll down until you can see DB Share Count

+Note for Twitter:
+Since Twitter no longer provides access to your Twitter share count, DB Share Count uses newsharecounts.com instead.
+If your Twitter share count isn't showing up, then you may need to go to http://www.newsharecounts.com/ and enter your website's URL and sign in using your Twitter account to authorize access.
+That's all!

 = Activation =